Texas Links

 Step 1: Education Requirements

-Acquire a Master’s degree from an accredited institution that is also approved by the Texas Higher Education Coordinating Board.
+In order to qualify to take your credentialing exam, your first step is to acquire a Master’s degree from an accredited institution that is also approved by the Texas Higher Education Coordinating Board.
 For more information about accreditation and the agencies approved by the Coordinating Board, check out their site listings and requirements for accreditation.

+In addition to their master’s coursework, school counselors in training must also complete an additional school counseling preparatory program, (EPP).
 The overall goal of completing an EPP in Texas is to ensure that all school counseling applicants are qualified and experienced in meeting student needs within Texas schools and classrooms.

 Step 2: Examination Requirements